Authentication Flows

 5. Invite New User (no existing account)

-POST /auth/invite — requires owner or admin role.
+POST /auth/invite โ requires owner role.

 Request body: